cleancoindev/wns/docs/userguide.rst

 ::

-    > ens.setResolver(namehash('somename.eth'), resolverAddress, {from: eth.accounts[0]});
+    > wns.setResolver(namehash('somename.wan'), resolverAddress, {from: eth.accounts[0]});

 A resolver is any contract that implements the resolver interface specified in EIP137_.
-You can deploy your own resolver, or you can use a publicly available one; on the mainnet, a simple resolver that supports 'address' records and is usable by anyone is available; ensutils.js exposes it as `publicResolver`.
+You can deploy your own resolver, or you can use a publicly available one; on the mainnet, a simple resolver that supports 'address' records and is usable by anyone is available; wnsutils.js exposes it as `publicResolver`.
 To use it, first set it as the resolver for your name:

 ::

-    ens.setResolver(namehash('somename.eth'), publicResolver.address, {from: eth.accounts[0]});
+    wns.setResolver(namehash('somename.wan'), publicResolver.address, {from: eth.accounts[0]});

 Then, call the resolver's `setAddr` method to set the address the name resolves to:

 ::

-    publicResolver.setAddr(namehash('somename.eth'), eth.accounts[0], {from: eth.accounts[0]})
+    publicResolver.setAddr(namehash('somename.wan'), eth.accounts[0], {from: eth.accounts[0]})

-The above example configures 'somename.eth' to resolve to the address of your primary account.
+The above example configures 'somename.wan' to resolve to the address of your primary account.

 Transferring a name
 -------------------

-You can transfer ownership of a name you own in the ENS registry to another account using `setOwner`:
+You can transfer ownership of a name you own in the WNS registry to another account using `setOwner`:

 ::

-    > ens.setOwner(namehash('somename.eth'), newOwner, {from: eth.accounts[0]});
+    > wns.setOwner(namehash('somename.wan'), newOwner, {from: eth.accounts[0]});

 ..
 NOTE::

-   If the name was acquired through a registrar, such as through a '.eth' auction process, this will not transfer ownership of the locked bid.
+   If the name was acquired through a registrar, such as through a '.wan' auction process, this will not transfer ownership of the locked bid.
 It will also not perform any administrative tasks that a registrar might want to do.

    In general, to perform a complete transfer of a name acquired through a registrar, that particular registrar should be used as the interface.
-For the '.eth' registrar, see :ref:`managing-ownership`.
+For the '.wan' registrar, see :ref:`managing-ownership`.

 Creating a subdomain
 --------------------

 You can assign ownership of subdomains of any name you own with the `setSubnodeOwner` function.
-For instance, to create a subdomain 'foo.somename.eth' and set yourself as the owner:
+For instance, to create a subdomain 'foo.somename.wan' and set yourself as the owner:

 ::

-    > ens.setSubnodeOwner(namehash('somename.eth'), web3.sha3('foo'), eth.accounts[0], {from: eth.accounts[0]});
+    > wns.setSubnodeOwner(namehash('somename.wan'), web3.sha3('foo'), eth.accounts[0], {from: eth.accounts[0]});

 Or, to assign someone else as the owner:

 ::

-    > ens.setSubnodeOwner(namehash('somename.eth'), web3.sha3('foo'), someAccount, {from: eth.accounts[0]});
+    > wns.setSubnodeOwner(namehash('somename.wan'), web3.sha3('foo'), someAccount, {from: eth.accounts[0]});

 Note the use of `web3.sha3()` instead of `namehash()` when specifying the subdomain being allocated.